NervanaSystems/ngraph-python/doc/source/building_graphs.rst

 We see this context being used in the optimizer where velocities and parameters have a self-assignment with ``ng.assign``.

+Note: The ``user_deps`` facility is likely to be replaced.

 General properties of ops
 =========================

-All operational graph ops are instances of the class :py:class:`ngraph.op_graph.op_graph.Op`, which is a subclass of the class :py:class:`ngraph.op_graph.names.NameableValue` and :py:class:`ngraph.op_graph.nodes.DebugInfo`.
-The former providing ``Ops`` with automatically generated unique names and the latter providing debug info as to the line number and filename where this node was constructed.
+All operational graph ops are instances of the class :py:class:`ngraph.op_graph.op_graph.Op`, which extends :py:class:`ngraph.op_graph.names.NameableValue` and :py:class:`ngraph.op_graph.nodes.DebugInfo`.
+The former provides ``Ops`` with automatically generated unique names and the latter provides debug info as to the line number and filename where this node was constructed.

 In addition to the three graph properties explained above (``args``, ``initializers``, and ``other_deps``), all ops have the additional attributes: